Araz-m/OpenFAST-Automation-for-DLC-Simulations/README.md

 5- I recommend to run the code in VScode because in contrast with cmd it can be scrolled for furthure checks

-**running all DLCs together:**

-1- you have to copy and paste the DLC12.py in each DLC seperetely and edit it accordingly

-2- Define the path on all those dlc.py files you have in this FullyAutomate.py

-that's it

 # I am aware of that this script does not fully automate the process of simulation with openfast, but I believe it would be a great help
 # I hope future students/developers participate in it's developing to make the steps more comperhensible for everyone